You’ve probably heard all the fuss about vertical climbers and would like to know which is the most effective.

 And both vertical climbers have aircraft-grade aluminum frame which is very durable.

 The Versaclimber has an aluminum frame with a steel infrastructure which could save you money over time since you’re able to make the most of a high-priced machine.

 This makes the H/HP a heavier machine at 65 lbs whilst the XL is around 48 lbs.
-Both machines have good in-built rollers to relocate the machine easily.
+Both machines have good built-in rollers to relocate the machine easily.

 Intensity and Calories Burned